-The GDPR which came into effect on May 25th, 2018 aiming to protect their citizens' data online and to give the absolute control over the data to the users.
-The laws are to bring a lot of changes and make a huge impact on many aspects of a website - design, marketing, etc. This article will help you review your website for the GDPR compliance and check whether there is something that has been left unnoticed.
+The GDPR which came into effect on May 25th, 2018 aiming to protect their citizens’ data online and to give absolute control over the data to the users.
+The laws are to bring a lot of changes and make a huge impact on many aspects of a website – design, marketing, etc. This article will help you review your website for GDPR compliance and check whether there is something that has been left unnoticed.

 Identify Where the Changes are Needed

 The first step is identifying the areas on your website that collect personal information or user data.
 The following are some of the key methods with which websites collect user information.

 It is uncommon for a website not to have a contact form.
 It helps the website to help increase the engagements with the users and help them reach out to you.
-Some of the data that the users enter while using a contact form is personally identifiable and should be paid attention to when collecting these data.
+Some of the data that the users enter while using a contact form is personally identifiable and should be paid attention to when collecting this data.

 Email subscriptions are a very effective tool for a website for online marketing.
 But it requires users email address which comes under the category of personally identifiable user data.
 Proper care should be taken when it comes to understanding how this data is handled.
-The customers should not be getting any unwanted emails in their inbox without their consent.
+The customers should not be getting any unwanted emails in their inboxes without their consent.

 If your website is an e-commerce website, you will be using an online payment gateway.
 While making online transactions users are required to enter their personal information which may also include their address to where the product is to be delivered if the website is selling physical products.
 This information will also be stored on the website for record-keeping purposes.